The AI Revolution: 2025 and Beyond

 Social Impact

 When biased AI systems are deployed in critical areas such as hiring, lending, or criminal justice, they can amplify existing societal inequalities.
-These systems may deny opportunities to qualified candidates, restrict access to financial services, or perpetuate unfair treatment in law enforcement.
+Such systems may deny opportunities to qualified candidates, restrict access to financial services, or perpetuate unfair treatment in law enforcement.
 The cumulative effect can entrench disadvantages faced by marginalized communities and create new forms of systemic discrimination.

 Mitigation Strategies